wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/humanitarianism.md

 Furthermore, Zamenhof writes about the role of the individual in promoting humanitarianism and humanism, and encourages readers to embrace these values in their personal and professional lives.
 He asserts that the principles of humanitarianism and humanism are essential for creating a better world, and that individuals have a responsibility to work towards this goal.

-In conclusion, "HOMARANISMO" provides insight into Zamenhof's thoughts on the concept of humanitarianism and its relationship to the Esperanto movement.
+In conclusion, Homaranismo provides insight into Zamenhof's thoughts on the concept of humanitarianism and its relationship to the Esperanto movement.
 The book highlights his belief in the importance of using Esperanto as a tool for promoting humanitarian values and fostering mutual understanding, respect, and cooperation among people from different cultures and backgrounds.

 > Any insult or oppression of a man because he belongs to another race, another language or another social class than me, I regard as barbaric.
 >
 > L. L. Zamehof in Homaranismo

 ### In Raëlism 🔯